nmoinvaz/proxyres/doc/proxy_resolver.md

 ### proxy_resolver_set_use_cache

 Sets whether or not to cache resolution results.
 Cache uses url with path and query stripping as key.
-By default, the proxy resolver class caches results.

 **Arguments**
 |Type|Name|Description|